kodaho/manen/README.md

 ## 🚀 Getting started

-`manen` offers several features, that are mostly described in the User Guide of the documentation.
-We will describe a small minimal example of what can be done with it; the goal will be to use Selenium to explore the PyPI page of `manen` and extract some information from it.
+`manen` offers several features described in the [User Guide](https://kodaho.github.io/manen/user_guide.html) of the documentation.
+We will give here a minimal example of what can be done with it; the goal will be to use Selenium to explore the PyPI page of `manen` and extract some information from it.

 The first step is to create an instance of a Selenium `WebDriver` or Manen `WebBrowser` that will be